slowcyclist/gps/README.md

 # gps
 Pure python script to get a gps fix on SailfishOS phones.
 Can be used standalone or as a importable class.

-May also enable positioning if disabled in UI, but this needs prior setup of `sudo`
+May also enable positioning if disabled in UI, but this needs prior setup of `sudo` (see below)

-### command line invocation and arguments
+### Command line invocation and arguments

 ```
 [nemo@Sailfish]$ ./gps.py --help